Kitab Ali: Authenticity

 According to an early narrative, Ali was reportedly observed writing what he heard from the Prophet Muhammad in his presence on a piece of parchment.
 The material from the second century is replete with allusions to and citations from a text thought to have been put together by Ali from the Prophet's sayings.
 According to a report, Ata ibn Abi Rabah, the jurisconsult of Mecca in the early second century (d.
 114), knew this text and had no doubt that it was actually Ali's compilation.

 One account states that Muhammad gave the book to his wife Umm Salama shortly before his passing and gave her instructions to give it to the person who would request it from the pulpit.; Abu Bakr, Umar and Uthman did not do so, but Ali did.

-Al-Baqir reports that just before leaving for the battle of Karbala, al-Husayn gave his oldest daughter Fatima a " rolled up book " ((kitāb malfūf or mudarraj)).
+Al-Baqir reports that just before leaving for the battle of Karbala, al-Husayn gave his oldest daughter Fatima a "rolled up book" ((kitāb malfūf or mudarraj)).
 Fatima then gave it to her brother Zayn al-Abidin, through whom it eventually made its way to Muhammad al-Baqir.

 It was believed that Zayn al-Abidin, Muhammad al-Baqir, and Ja'far al-Sadiq owned the book.
 Although some of the quotations from Ja'far al-Sadiq were through his father, the latter two regularly quoted from it.
 The work was occasionally referenced by later Imams.

 Similar works

 According to some accounts, the Book of Ali is a 70-cubit-long parchment scroll.
 This is the same as how a scroll known as al-Jami'a was described in some other reports; both were claimed to contain information that people require regarding lawfulness and unlawfulness, inheritance rules, and even monetary compensation for physical injuries.

-Another document named the Book of Fatimah also has a similar description of the material, size, and contents.
+Another document named the Book of Fatima also has a similar description of the material, size, and contents.
 Another manuscript known as the al-Jafr is periodically brought up in connection with the specific description that suggests the text contained everything individuals needed, even money to compensate for bruising.
 Both of the latter compositions were thought to be composed of Ali's notes that he took while listening to the Prophet speak.
 However, references to these last two writings tend to focus on esoteric and apocalyptic topics, with the first being mentioned largely and the latter being mentioned entirely.
 All of them were supposedly a part of the House of the Prophet's written legacy, which many early Shias believed had been carried down via the line of the Imams and had given them the unique knowledge that set them apart from the rest of the community, including the erudite.